United States

 Conclusion

-The Balinese is a cat of contradictions resolved: the intensity of the Siamese wrapped in the beauty of a flowing coat; the demands of a social, intelligent breed delivered with an elegance that makes them easy to forgive.
-Its blue eyes, its silken tail, and its insistent, affectionate personality create a combination that, for the people it suits, is genuinely hard to improve on.
-There is a reason the Balinese has devotees who have owned no other breed for decades.
-Once you have been chosen by one, the logic becomes clear.
+The Balinese combines the intensity of the Siamese with the beauty of a flowing coat, and the demands of a social, intelligent breed with an elegance that makes them easy to forgive.
+Its blue eyes, silken tail, and insistent, affectionate personality create a combination that, for the people it suits, is hard to improve on.
+Many Balinese owners have kept no other breed for decades — once you have been chosen by one, the logic becomes clear.

 Key Characteristics